theta360developers/blog/_posts/2016-01-20-list-of-theta-apps.md

 * [EasyPano](http://www.easypano.com/) Similar to Kolor

-* [PTGui](http://www.ptgui.com) tool for straightening panos and posting panos (DennisMabrey says, "While PTGui is a great tool it's primary purpose is for stitching multiple images into a pano.")
+* [PTGui](http://www.ptgui.com) tool for straightening panos and posting panos - DennisMabrey says, "While PTGui is a great tool it's primary purpose is for stitching multiple images into a pano."

 * [Pano2VR](http://ggnome.com) tool for straightening panos and creating tour